MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/set-aksedgearcconnection.md

 ## Description

-Connects or disconnects the AKS on Edge cluster running on this machine to or from Azure Arc for Kubernetes.
+Connects or disconnects the AksEdge cluster running on this machine to or from Azure Arc for Kubernetes.
-Running this module requires an up to date version of the Az.ConnectedKubernetes and Az.Accounts modules as well as an up to date helm version in the binary path.
+Running this modules requires an up to date version of the Az.ConnectedKubernetes and Az.Accounts modules as well as an up to date helm version in the binary path.

 ## Examples